willsowerbutts/gogoboot/README.md

 GogoBoot
 ========

 GogoBoot is a boot ROM for 68K machines.
-It is mostly written in C with just enough assembler to make it work.
-C was chosen to make the software easy to port and extend.

 GogoBoot provides a command-line interface on a serial port to control the machine.
-It provides simple scripting, including a script executed automatically on boot.
+It provides simple scripting, including a "boot" script which is executed automatically on boot.

-It supports FAT16/FAT32 (and optionally exFAT) filesystems, with long file names, on IDE disks.
+It supports FAT16/FAT32 (and optionally exFAT) filesystems, with long file names.
+It includes a driver for IDE disks.

 It includes a simple IPv4 stack which supports DHCP and can transfer files to the hard disk using TFTP over an ethernet network.

+It has commands to read and write to system memory from the CLI.

 It can load ELF executables, including support for booting the Linux kernel.

+It is mostly written in C with just enough assembler to make it work.
+C was chosen to make the software easy to port and extend.

 The main purpose of GogoBoot is to provide an environment to load and run software under development, typically operating system kernels.
-It does not provide a system call (BIOS) interface for software to use at run time.
+It is not a operating system and does not provide a system call (BIOS) interface for software to use at run time.

 Supported Targets